mode2meetup/mode2meetup.github.io/index.md

 ## What is it?

 Mode 2 is a regular meetup about IT innovation within large companies across central Scotland.

 Each meetup will feature two short talks and a chance to connect with IT innovators in a relaxed environment with free beer/wine and pizza.

-**Follow us on Twitter**: [@Mode2Meetup](https://twitter.com/mode2meetup)
-**Email us at:** [mode2meetup@gmail.com](mailto:mode2meetup@gmail.com)
+**Follow us on Twitter**: [@Mode2Meetup](https://twitter.com/mode2meetup) **Email us at:** [mode2meetup@gmail.com](mailto:mode2meetup@gmail.com)

 ## Next Event

-### #6 March 22nd 2017 6pm, Royal London, Thistle Street
+### September 27th 2017 6pm, Venue TBC

 **Tickets available here: [EventBrite page](https://www.eventbrite.co.uk/e/mode-2-meetup-tickets-32532936890)**

 #### Getting there

-The Royal London building is on the corner of Thistle St and North St David Street, [here](https://goo.gl/maps/Gbgpxv1g6AA2)
+TBC

 #### Talks

+* Scott Finnie, CTO

+  *hashtag agile*

+## Sponsorship & Speakers

+We are always looking for sponsors and speakers.
+If you feel that you would like to speak, or have a venue that you could host our meetup in, please get in touch via [email](mailto:mode2meetup@gmail.com)

+## Previous Events

+### March 22nd 2017 6pm, Royal London, Thistle Street

 * Stuart Barlow, Senior Systems Developer, Standard Life

   *Fear and Testing in Edin-Vegas*